JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 <img src = "https://github.com/JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-Unreal-Engine-5/assets/4387404/20141cc7-b2ac-4ad7-880d-6438cf71616c" width = "45%" height = "45%"> <br>
 > With more specific posture, we need more data to compare. <br>

-(사진)
+#

-We can use orientation values to create a rotation angle and apply it to the character model. <br>
+We can use joint orientation values to create a rotation angle and apply it to the character model. <br>
 Then, we can move character model(bone) like body-tracking with orientation data. <br>

 <img src = "https://github.com/JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-Unreal-Engine-5/assets/4387404/be1bd39c-1b1f-4dfd-b708-965a485c26d3" width = "45%" height = "45%">